Ngā motika i raro i ngā Tikanga Tamariki

 We have connected the rights provided by the Children’s Convention to the Child and Youth Wellbeing Strategy.
 The Strategy is one way the Government meets the goals of the Children’s Convention to provide a safe, healthy and happy childhood for everyone in Aotearoa.
 The Office of the Children's Commissioner worked closely with mokopuna from across Aotearoa on the Strategy.
 The voices of these mokopuna helped the Prime Minister and Oranga Tamariki understand what a good life means for mokopuna in Aotearoa and set out six outcomes based on what they said.

 These six outcomes are:

 Be loved, safe and nurtured

-You have the right to feel loved and supported, have a safe loving home, free from harm, and that you are able to spend quality time with your whānau.
+Mokopuna have the right to feel loved and supported, have a safe loving home, free from harm, and the ability to spend quality time with their whānau.

 Have what they need